PINCHED NERVE IN THE NECK

 - Identify Nutritional Deficiencies: Vitamin deficiencies, especially Vitamin B12, may manifest as nerve pain or dysfunction.
 Blood tests can confirm if such deficiencies are contributing to nerve issues.

-By employing blood tests, doctors can gain a broader understanding of the factors that may be affecting nerve health and tailor treatment plans more effectively.
+By employing blood tests, doctors can gain a broader understanding of the factors that may affect nerve health and tailor treatment plans more effectively.

 How Does a Nerve Conduction Study Work in Assessing Nerve Health?